A Thermodynamic Structure of Asymptotic Inference: Introduction

 These ideas originated from considerations in sensory neuroscience.
 A sensory receptor does not observe a stimulus parameter directly; instead, it observes noisy microscopic events and must infer the macroscopic stimulus intensity from those events.
 From a minimal model of sensory inference, a reverse second-law--type inequality can be derived for cycles of sensory inputs.
 This correspondence is rigorous and not a metaphor: a restricted form of the inequality has already been tested extensively in neurophysiological recordings.
 Appendix~1 reviews the relevant sensory background and evidence, while Appendix~2 summarizes the reverse second-law inequality.

 This paper takes the next theoretical step.
-Beginning with the second-law inequality, we construct a thermodynamic state space for inference defined by two coordinates: the sample size $m$ and the parameter variance $\sigma^2$.
-The variance $\sigma^2$ denotes the inverse Fisher information per observation for the parameter of interest.
-In the special case of estimating the mean, this coincides with the observation variance.
+Beginning with the second-law inequality, we construct a thermodynamic state space for inference defined by two coordinates: the sample size $m$ and the observation variance $\sigma^2$ associated with the parameter of interest.
 The thermodynamic construction is macroscopic, yielding state functions, balance relations, and an effective integrating factor that converts changes in Shannon information into a Clausius-like form.
 Although this framework emerged from sensory neuroscience, it is not specific to that domain: since the sensory problem is fundamentally that of parameter estimation, the same structure applies---with appropriate qualifications---to metrology, i.e. inference in measurement science.

-The inference problem considered here departs from the study of static systems and instead addresses systems that can evolve over time.
-We assume that inference is conducted independently over non-overlapping epochs, each treated as locally stationary so that asymptotic estimation theory applies within each epoch.
+The inference problem considered here departs from the study of static systems and instead addresses situations where the parameter of interest may change across operating conditions.
+We assume that inference is conducted independently over non-overlapping epochs, each treated as locally stationary in the statistical sense so that asymptotic estimation theory applies within each epoch.
 The sample size denotes the number of observations allocated to a single epoch and may vary between epochs to reflect changes in operating conditions.
-The variance may likewise change, reflecting evolution of the underlying system.
+The variance may likewise change, reflecting shifts in the underlying parameter value, distribution, or the heterogeneity of the sampled environment.
 In this way, non-stationarity is accommodated through shifts in thermodynamic coordinates between epochs.

 The present framework shares conceptual ground with several earlier lines of work.
 Entropy has long been used as an inferential tool, most notably in Jaynes’ maximum-entropy framework \cite{jaynes1957information}.
 Likewise, information geometry provides a differential-geometric language for Fisher information and statistical manifolds (Amari) \cite{amari2000methods}.
 In non-equilibrium and stochastic thermodynamics, trajectory-level balance laws and entropy-production inequalities have been developed for physical systems in formulations such as stochastic energetics (Sekimoto) and stochastic thermodynamics (Seifert) \cite{sekimoto1998langevin,seifert2005entropy}.
 Statistical mechanics has also been used to establish a formal link between estimation error and information theory (e.g. Shental and Kantor) \cite{shental2009shannon}.
 In these developments, however, the physical quantities retain their standard interpretation tied to microscopic dynamics and energy exchange.
 In contrast, the framework developed here is a formal analogy: the thermodynamic structure does not describe heat or work, but rather the asymptotic behaviour of inference.